Southbound 63

 She’d love it.
 And she did love it, for about the first three minutes I was there.

-I don’t know.
-Since I was alone, I had plenty of time to think about what had transpired, if anything, between us.
+Since I was driving alone with another six hours ahead of me, I had plenty of time to think about what had transpired, if anything, between us.
 And honestly, I didn’t go to see her with any kind of plan.
 I didn’t plan to try to fuck her, or talk her into marrying me, or anything in between.
 I just wanted to be with her.